Legislation and Custom

 Differences Between Legislation and Custom

-To understand the nature of customs and legislation, an insight into their differences is necessary.
-The differences between the two are as follows:
+An understanding of the distinctions between customs and legislation is essential.
+The distinctions between the two are as follows:

-- Legislation is created by the sovereign through its definitive power, while custom is a practice that has evolved over time.
+- Legislation is established by the sovereign through its competent authority, whereas custom is a behavior that has developed over time.

-- Legislation needs the presence of an authority to bring it into effect.
-In the absence of a competent authority, the concept of law would lose its meaning, as people would not feel compelled to follow it.
-A custom is not bound by any requirements, as it is embraced and encouraged by individuals willingly.
+- Legislation requires the presence of an authority for its implementation.
+Without a competent authority, the notion of law would become meaningless, since individuals would lack the incentive to adhere to it.
+A custom is not constrained by any obligations, as it is adopted and promoted by individuals voluntarily.

-- Legislation derives its authority from the will of the State.
-Customs gain their authority from the collective will of the people.
+- Legislation obtains its power from the will of the State.
+Customs derive their legitimacy from the collective desire of the populace.

 Difference between Legislation and Precedent